ibexa/documentation-developer/docs/search/search_engines/solr_search_engine/configure_solr.md

 ---
-description: Configure Solr search engine to use with Ibexa DXP.
+description: Configure Solr search engine to use it with Ibexa DXP.
 ---

-# Solr configuration
+# Configure Solr

-## Boost configuration
+## Configure boosting

 !!! caution "Index time boosting"